electron/governance/charter.md

 Each Working Group shall be led by a Chair.

 <!--  -->
 The Chair shall have a four month term.
-A person is eligible to chair the group only if they satisfy all conditions:
+A person is eligible to chair the Working Group if and only if they satisfy all conditions:
-  1. They are willing (no one can be forced)
+  1. They wish to serve as Chair.
-  1. They are a member of the group
+  1. They are a member of the Working Group.
-  1. They are not the chair of more than 1 other group.  (i.e. One person may chair a maximum of two groups at a time)
+  1. They are not the chair of more than 1 other Working Group.  (i.e. One person may chair a maximum of two Working Group at a time)
-  1. They have not led the group more recently than any eligible member.
+  1. They have not Chaired that Working Group more recently than any eligible member.
 (Think of “shuffle play” music)

-A group can not have the same chair twice in a row.
+A Working Group can not have the same chair twice in a row.
 If the only person willing to serve next is the current chair, this is a sign of an unhealthy group and should be addressed by [Admin](#Administrative-Working-Group).

 The group will make a reasonable effort to notify potential candidates that a new term is coming so that interested parties can declare their eligibility.